bruce-hill/tomo/api/text.md

 Get a slice of the text, starting at the given position.

+A negative index counts backwards from the end of the text, so `-1` refers to the last cluster, `-2` the second-to-last, etc. Slice ranges will be truncated to the length of the text.

 Argument | Type | Description | Default
 ---------|------|-------------|---------
 text | `Text` | The text to be sliced.  | first | `Int` | The index to begin the slice.  |

 **Return:** The text from the given grapheme cluster to the end of the text.
-Note: a negative index counts backwards from the end of the text, so `-1` refers to the last cluster, `-2` the second-to-last, etc. Slice ranges will be truncated to the length of the text.

 **Example:**